mongodb/mongo-c-driver/docs/dev/earthly.rst

       include local changes and ignored files).
 This also allows a release snapshot to be taken for a non-active branch.

-      Forwarded as `+sbom-download --branch` to download the augmented SBOM.

-   .. option:: --version <version>
+   .. option:: --prefix <path>

-      Specify a version number to appear in the generated filepaths.
-This has no effect on the files archived, which is selected by `+release-archive --branch`.
+      Specify a filepath prefix to appear in the generated filepaths.
+This has no effect on the files archived, which is selected by `+release-archive --ref`.

 .. program:: +sbom-download